“Diverse careers are available to musicians because people worldwide consume huge amounts of music-related products and

-The ‘advantages’ we need to gain arise when our music and our marketing strategies set us apart, inspiring fans to buy our concert tickets, downloads, and merchandise.
+The “advantages” we need to gain arise when our music and our marketing strategies set us apart, inspiring fans to buy our concert tickets, recordings, and merchandise.

 To succeed, then – and I mean succeed personally and professionally – we need to acquire high-levels of artistry as well as smart business practices.

-Taking the business perspective for a moment, in a post on the Harvard Business Review Blog, Chris Zook reveals 3 principles that enable businesses to outshine rivals, and we musicians can readily adapt his points to align our art-making with successful commerce.
+Taking the business perspective for a moment, in a post on the Harvard Business Review Blog, Chris Zook reveals 3 principles that enable businesses to outshine rivals, and we musicians can readily adapt his points to align our art-making with actions that generate revenue.

-I summarize Zook’s 3 principles below and apply them to performers, but the concepts pertain equally to presenters, composers, independent music teachers, and diverse entrepreneurs.
+I summarize and adapt Zook’s 3 principles below and apply them to performers, but the concepts pertain equally to composers, presenters, independent music teachers, and diverse entrepreneurs.

 1. Clear Differentiation

 Whatever our genre, there are countless other musicians who could seem similar us.
-It’s vital, therefore, that we differentiate ourselves, ideally to a degree that the musical experiences we provide won’t be available elsewhere.
+It’s vital, therefore, that we differentiate ourselves, ideally to a degree that the musical experiences we provide won’t be readily available elsewhere.

 Zook claims that about 80% of company managers deem that their products are distinctive but a mere 8% of their customers share that belief – a stunning gap.

-To help counteract this tendency, we do well to seek feedback on our work – say, from listeners, fans, colleagues and mentors – and then apply the criticism we receive.
+To help counteract such a tendency, we do well to seek feedback on our work – say, from listeners, fans, colleagues and mentors – and then apply the criticism we receive.

-2. Clarity of and Commitment to Core Values
+2. Clarity of & Commitment to Core Values

 When we map out potent artistic visions and commit to them, we work with enthusiasm and draw fans who share our values.

 So we need to be vigilant that we not only articulate our creative missions but also communicate them to our collaborators, supporters, and audiences.